panoptic-labs/docs/docs/panoptic-protocol/liquidations.md

 However, users can deposit the asset as collateral in order to mitigate those risks.
-In this case, the Buying Power Requirement for calls (with 100% of the collateral denominated in asset):
+In this case, the Buying Power Requirement for short calls (with 100% of the collateral denominated in the asset) is:
 ```solidity

 BUYING         Short call BPR (covered) = 100% - (100% - SCR)*(strike/price)